 Activities which are not eligible for this fund include:

-- academy conversion activities that are expected to be paid for through other funds such as, but not limited to, the sponsored academies pre-opening grant or the regional academy growth fund
+- academy conversion activities that are expected to be paid for through other funds such as, but not limited to, the sponsored academies pre-opening grant or the MAT development and improvement fund.

-- projects supported by other Department for Education funding such as national professional qualifications, ITT recruitment, or Teaching and Leadership Innovation Fund
+- projects supported by other Department for Education funding including (but not restricted to) national professional qualifications, ITT recruitment, or Teaching and Leadership Innovation Fund

 Organisations that can deliver the improvement support

 We expect teaching schools and national leaders of education in particular to play a major role in delivering the funded support interventions.

 Some applicants may also wish to draw on the expertise and specialisms of other proven school improvement/school-to-school support providers such as, but not limited to, maintained schools, multi-academy trusts, local authorities, higher education institutions, independent schools, charities and not-for-profit organisations as well as private sector providers.
 Applicants must be of sound financial health and be able to demonstrate how they plan on using their funding efficiently.